 There’s never been a better time to use RFID technology to track the location and movement of assets (or racers).
 If you’re looking for a great race timing company, I’m happy to connect you with friends in the business.
 If your organization would like to explore how RFID labels or barcode technology for asset tracking can help you become more efficient, hit me up and I’ll see what we can do.

 About Dan Schaefer

-Enasys is an industry leader in Wireless Critical Asset Tracking solutions, helping companies become more compliant and ensuring they know where their assets are when then need them, for over 20 years.
+EnaSys is an industry leader in Wireless Critical Asset Tracking solutions, helping companies become more compliant and ensuring they know where their assets are when they need them, for over 20 years.